Lolly Willowes: Reception and legacy

 The novel was well received by critics on its publication.
 In France it was shortlisted for the Prix Femina and in the USA it was the very first Book Of The Month for the Book Club.

+Composer John Ireland based the last movement of his 1926-7 Sonatina for piano on the novel.

 Until the 1960s, the manuscript of Lolly Willowes was displayed in the New York Public Library.

 In a 1999 introduction to the novel's republication by New York Review Books, Alison Lurie wrote that "a woman who refuses the 'Aunt Lolly' role is, in the view of conventional society, a kind of witch, even if she does no evil," tying the novel to Virginia Woolf's A Room of One's Own, noting that Warner "had spoken for [such women] first."

 Similarly, in her 2012 review of the novel, Lucy Scholes takes note of the feminist focus of the novel, as well as the fact that it predates the better known A Room of One's Own: "With its clear feminist agenda, Lolly Willowes holds its own among Townsend Warner's historical fiction, but it's also an elegantly enchanting tale that transcends its era."

 In 2014, Robert McCrum chose it as one of the 100 Best Novels in English, for his list for The Guardian.